inflearn logo

 2. Closure

-3. JavaScript Operating Principles
+3. JavaScript Engine Mechanics

 4. Asynchronous Programming

-5. Prototype and Inheritance
+5. Prototypes and Inheritance

-The concept and connection structure of prototypes,
+The concept of prototypes and their connection structure,

-6. Working with Arrays and Objects
+6. Handling Arrays and Objects

 7. JavaScript Module System